Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 Let us show the second one.
-It suffices to show that the homomorphism of functors before derivation $f^*f_*\rightarrow\mr{id}$ is an isomorphism.
+It suffices to show that the homomorphism of functors, before taking the derived functors, $f^*f_*\rightarrow\mr{id}$ is an isomorphism.
 Indeed, if this is shown, we get that for $\ms{M}\in M(X_\bullet)$, we have

 where the second quasi-isomorphism follows by the the first part of the proof.
 Thus we have $\mb{R}^if_*(\ms{M})=0$ for $i\neq0$.
 Finally, let us show $f^*f_*(\ms{M})\rightarrow\ms{M}$ is an isomorphism.
-As for the first isomorphism, it suffices to show the claim when $S$ is a point, and in particular there is a section $S\rightarrow X$.
+As the proof of the first isomorphism, it suffices to show the claim when $S$ is a point, and in particular there is a section $S\rightarrow X$.
 In this case, it suffices to show that there exists $\ms{N}\in M(S)$ such that $f^*(\ms{N})\cong\ms{M}$, namely, $\ms{M}$ is ``effective descent''.
 Because of the existence of the section, this is automatic (for example, see \cite[right after 6.15]{Gi}). \end{proof}

 Let $f\colon X_\bullet\rightarrow S$ be a smooth morphism from an admissible simplicial space to a space, and $g\colon S'\rightarrow S$ be a smooth morphism between spaces.
 Consider the following cartesian diagram: